One of the pluses mentioned by authors who self-publish is that the author isn’t trapped by the formula insisted upon by the big publishers.

-I’ve been reading a bunch of self-published books, and I’m seeing this problem with surprising frequency.
+I read self-published books, and I see this problem with surprising frequency.

 For example, I started a paranormal cozy mystery series.
 The heroine sees ghosts and solves their murders so they can rest in peace.
 A cozy mystery tends to be laid back with an amateur sleuth who uses nosiness and intelligence to figure out the murder.
 Violence and the gross elements (the dead body, blood, etc.) are usually off page until the very end when the amateur sleuth faces the killer but prevails.

 In one book in this series, the amateur sleuth is heading to a Western ghost town which is now a restored tourist destination.
 She falls asleep and dreams about a ghost taking her to the local town where she meets the sheriff and discovers that a little girl and her family have disappeared, probably trapped in a mine or lost in the desert, and the little girl is in deadly danger.